How Much Does a Website Cost in the UK [Latest Prices]

 3. Maintenance Costs

 Maintenance is a crucial part of the website.
-Every website needs maintenance every once in a while.
+Every website needs maintenance occasionally.
 Everything, including making changes and correcting issues to extending webpages and remodelling, falls under this category.
-You can consider asking the agency if they will provide maintenance or not.
+Consider asking the agency if they will provide maintenance or not.
 Further, some businesses prefer to hire freelancers.
 It is based on your choice, but it is always advised to seek professional help while dealing with any issue.

 4. SSL Certificate

-A SSL certificate replaces the standard ‘HTTP prefix with the ‘HTTPS prefix.
+An SSL certificate replaces the standard ‘HTTP prefix with the ‘HTTPS prefix.
 The ‘S’ signifies security, and that’s something we’re witnessing more and more websites are using.
 You’ll notice a lock icon in the search box if you have an SSL certificate.
-It means that both your clients or customers and Google will consider your business safe.
+This means that your clients, customers, and Google will consider your business safe.
 A website without SSL is a bummer to customers.
-They don’t like to shop from such websites as they don’t trust them and the same applies to search engines.
+They don’t like to shop from such websites as they don’t trust them, and the same applies to search engines.
 So it is wise to have an SSL certificate.
 Check with your site developer to see if this is included in the bundle.
 Many hosting plans provide free SSL certificates, so make sure of that.

-If you are running an online store, you must have e-commerce functionality such as inventory, tracking, payment gateways, etc. Ecommerce stores have various functions, so it is better to go with an agency that can cater to your needs.
+If you run an online store, you must have ecommerce functionality such as inventory, tracking, Third-party Integrations, payment gateways, etc. Ecommerce stores have various functions, so it is better to go with an agency that can cater to your needs.

 6. Content Management System

-Content is vital for a myriad of purposes, including marketing, demonstrating your knowledge, and attracting visitors from search results.
+Content is vital for many purposes, including marketing, demonstrating your knowledge, and attracting visitors from search results.
 It’s also part of web upkeep and can be pretty costly.
 Most businesses prefer CMS platforms, aka content management systems.
-There are various content management system software available, such as Joomla, WordPress, Drupal.
-Some CMS are free, but you will end up paying extension or plugin costs with them.
+Various content management system software, such as Joomla, WordPress, and Drupal, are available.
+Some CMSs are free, but you will end up paying extension or plugin costs.
 It is better to check with your website design company if they can work something out regarding CMS.

 Steps involved in the website development process